yoyowu1000/finalyse_hedging_article/finalyse_hedging_article.md

 ## Next Steps and Contact

-please feel free to contact me at yuan-yow.wu@finalyse.com
+Please feel free to contact me at <yuan-yow.wu@finalyse.com>.